burraaook/data-structures-and-algorithms/homework_05/README.md

 - Binary Heap implementation is made with using node-link structure.(originally it has array based implementation)
 - Binary Search Tree implementation is made with using array structure.(originally it has node link based implementation)
-- Complexity Analysis, and more details are in the Report.
+- Complexity Analyses, detailed explanations of implementations/algorithms, test cases/results are in the report.